 The Property Tax Division provides oversight in the administration of the property tax system.
 The division is responsible for annually appraising all class three operating property, examining property tax levies of all taxing districts, training and assisting county elected officials, developing an assessor's manual to facilitate uniformity of appraisals, and administering the Property Tax Reduction (Circuit Breaker) program.
 Property taxes generated $2.257 billion of revenue to local government units in calendar 2022.

 10 percent, or 44 positions, have been authorized in these capacities.

 General fund appropriation of $4,287,000 for this division in FY 2024.

-Summary:

-Positions authorized by JFAC for FY 2024 is 440.0

-Total General Fund appropriation for FY 2024 is $45,351,100

 Core Functions/Idaho Code